Why Change from Inc to LLC

 Why Change from Inc to LLC FAQs

-• Converting a corporation into an LLC (or vice versa) can be a complicated or relatively straightforward process depending on your state’s conversion statutes.
+• Converting an LLC into a corporation (or vice versa) can be a complicated or relatively straightforward process depending on your state’s conversion statutes.
 Some states allow for a statutory conversion, which lets you change your business type with a single, simple form (often called the Certificate of Conversion).
 In other states, you’ll need to conduct a statutory merger.
 In a merger, you’d create a new LLC, draft merger agreements to transfer your corporate assets to the new LLC, and then dissolve the corporation.

 Each state has different forms and procedures for converting a corporation.
 And no matter what form you file, you’ll need to create a plan of conversion and get it approved by your shareholders.
 We highly recommend getting legal counsel to navigate the conversion process.